codedcontainer/TkinterInvestmentPortfolioManager/readme.md

-# Python Tkinter Investment Account Portfolio Manaement Desktop Application
+# Python Tkinter Investment Account Portfolio Management Desktop Application

 ## About
 A simple financial portfolio GUI for managing a Robinhood and Fidelity account using Python's Tkinter module.
-Uses Sq3lite and asyncronous programming to display and set account performances, watch lists, and balances.
-Will run in either Windows, Linux, or Mac OS with Python and associted modules installed via PIP.
+Uses Sq3lite and asynchronous programming to display and set account performances, watch lists, and balances.
+Will run in either Windows, Linux, or Mac OS with Python and associated modules installed via PIP.

 ## To Run
 - install Python3 and PIP packages listed below